 nuclear, financial services, medical devices, etc. It is also

 perfectly suited for open source development.

 Awareness of safety and security issues in software systems is

-for programming by contract and for multi-core targets.
-The Ada 2012
+programming by contract and for multi-core targets.
+The latest Ada

-tools are available, many are open source, including for small and
+many are open source, including for small and recent platforms.

-recent platforms.
-Interest keeps increasing, also in the open source
+Interest in Ada keeps increasing, also in the open source community,

 The Ada DevRoom aims to present the facilities offered by the

 Ada language (such as for object-oriented, multicore, or embedded

 programming) as well as some of the many exciting tools and projects